Topological proofs of categorical coherence: Categorical coherence

-\begin{proof} The morphisms of $\mathcal{S}$ are in bijection with combinatorial paths on a family of polytopes called operahedra \cite[Section 2.1]{laplante-anfossiDiagonalOperahedra2022a}, see also \cite[Section 13]{DP15} and \cite{curienSyntacticAspectsHypergraph2019a}, whose faces are in bijection with the set of all nestings on a planar tree.
-There is one operahedron for each planar tree $t$, and its vertices are in bijection with the maximal (full) nestings of~$t$ and edges between them are in bijection with the generating morphisms between the corresponding terms.
-Two parallel morphisms in $\mathcal{S}$ thus define two parallel combinatorial paths on some operahedron.
-Since an operahedron is simply connected, \cref{thm:top-coherence} implies that these two combinatorial paths are combinatorially homotopic.
-The result then follows from the fact that a $2$-face of an operahedron is exactly either a square (witnessing naturality), a pentagon or an hexagon (witnessing a coherence condition) as in \cref{def:catoperad} above. \end{proof}
+We are now ready to prove \cref{thm:coherence-operahedra}, using either our non-oriented or oriented topological coherence results for polytopes. \begin{proof}[Proof of {\cref{thm:coherence-operahedra}}] From Point (2) in \cref{prop:bijection-nestings}, we have that the morphisms of~$\mathcal{S}$ are in bijection with combinatorial paths on the operahedra of $\mathcal{O}(S)$.
+Two parallel morphisms in~$\mathcal{S}$ thus define two parallel combinatorial paths on some operahedron $P_t$ in $\mathcal{O}(S)$.
+Since an operahedron $P_t$ is simply connected, \cref{thm:top-coherence} implies that these two combinatorial paths are combinatorially homotopic.
+By Point (3) in \cref{prop:bijection-nestings} the $2$-faces of the operahedra are exactly either a bifunctoriality or naturality square, a pentagon or a hexagon (witnessing a coherence condition) as in \cref{def:catoperad}.
+Therefore, two parallel morphisms $\phi_1,\phi_2$ in $\mathcal{S}$ are equal in the quotient $\mathcal{F}(S)$, and thus their images $\extu{\phi_1},\extu{\phi_2}$ are also equal in $\mathcal{P}$. \end{proof}

-\begin{proof}[Second proof] Alternatively, since the operahedra are polytopes, one can use \cref{prop:polytopes} and \cref{p:second-proof}.
-Choosing a generic vector $\vec v$ which has strictly decreasing coordinates for the Loday realizations \cite[Section 2.2]{laplante-anfossiDiagonalOperahedra2022a} gives the orientations of the diagrams given in \cref{def:catoperad} on every $2$-face \cite[Proposition 3.11]{laplante-anfossiDiagonalOperahedra2022a}.
-The posets/rewriting system obtained generalize the Tamari lattice on fully nested linear trees \cite[Definition 2.8]{laplante-anfossiDiagonalOperahedra2022a}.
-One then obtains a topological proof of coherence which is almost word for word the original proof of MacLane \cite[Theorem 3.1]{MacLane63}, suitably generalized to categorified operads. \end{proof}
+\begin{proof}[Second proof of {\cref{thm:coherence-operahedra}}] Alternatively, since the operahedra are polytopes, one can use \cref{prop:polytopes} and \cref{p:second-proof}.
+As shown in \cite[Prop.~3.11]{laplante-anfossiDiagonalOperahedra2022a}, choosing a generic vector $\vec v$ which has strictly decreasing coordinates gives the orientations of the diagrams given in \cref{def:catoperad} on the $2$-faces.
+One then obtains a topological proof of coherence which follows closely the original proof of Mac Lane \cite[Thm.~3.1]{MacLane63}, suitably generalized to categorified operads. \end{proof}

-Following \cref{rem:DPLA}, we have that \cref{thm:coherence-operahedra} gives an alternative, more economical proof of coherence for weak Cat-operads \cite[Proposition 14.2]{DP15}.
+Following \cref{rem:DPLA}, we have that \cref{thm:coherence-operahedra} gives an alternative, more economical proof of coherence for weak Cat-operads \cite[Prop.~14.2]{DP15}.
 Incidentally, it gives an alternative input to the proof of coherence for cyclic symmetric categorified operads \cite{curienCategorifiedCyclicOperads2020}.

 Restricting the theorem above to non-symmetric operads concentrated in arity $1$, the category $\mathcal{F}(S)$ becomes the free non-symmetric monoidal category on $S$, and we get the following corollary.